sqlrec/sqlrec/docs/en/docs/intro.md

 Versions before 1.0 are beta versions, not recommended for production use, and do not guarantee interface compatibility.
 There is no planned release date yet; it will be released after the following features are completed:

-- Comprehensive unit test and integration test coverage
+- Comprehensive unit test, integration test, and effectiveness test coverage
+- Code quality optimization, many details still need refinement
+- Support for degradation and timeout configuration
 - Complete version management methods for easy rollback to previous versions
-- Optimize code quality, many details still need refinement
-- Improve metric monitoring system
+- Optimize metric monitoring system
 - C++ model serving
-- Validate model training effectiveness on public datasets

 ### Future Feature Plans